 It is expected that as a result of solid performance, an employee will progress over time through the market reference range for his/her position.
 Market reference ranges provide the flexibility to reward different levels of individual development and performance, while assuring that individual pay is competitive for the level of performance delivered.

 All continuing, non-faculty, benefit-eligible employees are eligible for an annual performance-based increase.
+Employees hired between July 1 and February 28 will be eligible for a prorated increase according to their date of hire.
 Employees who start work at W&L between March 1 and June 30 are not eligible for salary increases until the following year.

 Managers/supervisors should ensure this is communicated to the employee at the time of hire.
 Individuals on extended leave without a performance review and individuals hired after August 1 have a shortened annual performance review period.
 Thus, the salary pool increase range for this group of employees has been designed to fall slightly below the salary pool due to reduced time in position.

 The salary structure will be reviewed annually to ensure market competitiveness and internal equity.
-HR regularly assesses the University's base salary levels relative to the defined market.
-Based on these findings, HR may suggest market adjustments for select jobs and/or incumbents to better align these salaries to the market.
+The executive director of budgets and compensation regularly assesses the University's base salary levels relative to the defined market.
+Based on these findings, the executive director may suggest market adjustments for select jobs and/or incumbents to better align these salaries to the market.
 This is most common when labor-market pressures force pay rates higher, resulting in new hires entering W&L at pay levels that aren't necessarily equitable with those of current incumbents, when comparing skills and competencies.
 These adjustments are typically based on the positioning of the salaries relative to the market and the University's budget.
-HR makes recommendations for market adjustments, which are reviewed with vice presidents and deans and approved as a part of the annual staff-salary-increase process.
+The executive director of budgets and compensation makes recommendations for market adjustments, which are reviewed with vice presidents and deans and approved as a part of the annual staff-salary-increase process.

 Annual Salary Letters

-The Office of Human Resources sends a letter to continuing employees each spring that states the new salary effective July 1.
+In coordination with the President of the University, the executive director of budgets and compensation sends a letter to continuing employees each spring that states the new salary effective July 1.
 Letters are typically mailed in early June.